Blaze that destroyed Wellington's Tapu Te Ranga Marae 'accidental'

-A giant blaze that destroyed part of a Wellington marae was accidental - and probably started by hot embers from a brazier.
+A giant blaze which destroyed part of a Wellington marae was accidental - and probably started by hot embers from a brazier.

 The probable cause of the fire at Tapu Te Ranga Marae on June 9 was "hot embers from a brazier being blown by strong winds and igniting combustible material near a storeroom in the main house building".

-"The brazier had been used in an open area at the marae the previous evening, but was extinguished around 8pm because of concerns about ember transfer," the Fire Service said today.
+"The brazier had been used in an open area at the marae the previous evening, but was extinguished around 8pm because of concerns about ember transfer," Fire and Emergency New Zealand [FENZ] said today.

 A group of 36 people staying at the marae - including Scouts on a camp - were forced to flee the blaze.
 One firefighter received burns to his hands and was taken to hospital.